Under Wide and Starry Skies – the book

 Under Wide and Starry Skies is published in softcover and electronic formats.

-Both electronic and softcover are now (January 2025) available in the UK and Europe.
-The electronic version is available in North America, softcover to follow in May 2025.
+Electronic and softcover are now available from the publishers (Bloomsbury) in the UK and Europe and in North America.
 It can be ordered at most outlets, including Amazon.

 Reviews